A woman struggled in vain to drag her friend from a crocodile’s jaws during a late-night swim off an Australian beach.

-The pair were in shallow water at Thornton Beach in the World Heritage-listed Daintree National Park in Queensland state when the 46-year-old woman was taken by the crocodile at 10:30pm local time on Sunday.
+They were in waist-deep water at Thornton Beach, in the World Heritage-listed Daintree National Park, in Queensland state, when the woman, 46, was taken by the crocodile at 10:30pm local time on Sunday.

-The search resumed on Monday with a helicopter, boat and land-based teams.
+The search resumed on Monday with a helicopter, boat, and land-based search teams.

 “The report that we have from the surviving woman is that they felt a nudge and her partner started to scream and then was dragged into the water,” he said.

-The attack occurred near where a five-year-old boy was taken and killed by a 14ft crocodile from a swamp in 2009 and a 43-year-old woman was killed by a 16ft croc while swimming in a creek in 1985.
+The attack occurred near where a five-year-old boy was taken from a swamp and killed by a 4m crocodile in 2009, and where a 43-year-old woman was killed by a 4.8m crocodile while swimming in a creek in 1985.

-Crocodile numbers have boomed across Australia's northern tropics since they became a protected species in 1971, and they pose an increasing threat to humans.
+Crocodile numbers have boomed across Australia’s northern tropics, since they became a protected species in 1971, and pose an increasing threat to humans.